 Admission Requirements Tabs

-Iowa graduates have excellent job placement rates, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.
+Iowa graduates have excellent job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find jobs.

 The American Society of Radiologic Technologists' 2010 wage and salary survey reports the median national salary at $58,854 for CT technologists, $62,691 for CVI technologists, $62,884 for MRI technologists, $66,593 for DMS technologists, and $76,376 for RTT technologists.